-The Committee shall be comprised of at least three directors, each of whom shall be independent as that term is defined under NASDAQ Stock Market Rules (the "NASDAQ Rules"), the Company's independence guidelines, the independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Federal Deposit Insurance Corporation Improvement Act of 1991, and all of which shall be "outside directors" as defined in Section 702 of the Louisiana Directors' Examination Rule.
+The Committee shall be comprised of at least three directors, each of whom shall be independent as that term is defined under Nasdaq Stock Market Rules (the "Nasdaq Rules"), the Company's independence guidelines, the independence requirements of Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Federal Deposit Insurance Corporation Improvement Act of 1991, and all of which shall be "outside directors" as defined in Section 702 of the Louisiana Directors' Examination Rule.
 The membership of the Committee shall also comply with the requirements of 12 C.F.R.
 Part 363 (Annual Independent Audits and Reporting Requirements).

 Additionally, each member of the Committee must not have participated in the preparation of the financial statements of the Company or any current subsidiary in the last three years.
-All members shall have sufficient financial experience and ability to enable them to discharge their responsibilities including the ability to read and understand fundamental financial statements and at least one member shall be an "audit committee financial expert" as defined by the Securities and Exchange Commission (the "SEC") Rules and satisfy the "financial sophistication" requirements under the NASDAQ Rules.
-Each member shall be free of any relationship that, in the opinion of the Board, would interfere with his or her individual exercise of independent judgment.
+All members shall have sufficient financial experience and ability to enable them to discharge their responsibilities including the ability to read and understand fundamental financial statements, including the Company's balance sheet, income statement and cash flow statement.